schilln/multi-dimpy/theory/README.md

 $$

 In what follows we'll be concerned with the *physical dimensions* of scalars, vectors, and matrices, not their *numeric* components, so while the definitions are stated while working with real numbers $(\mathbb R)$, we could as easily work with complex numbers $(\mathbb C)$.

-This document is based on and somewhat summarizes sections 2.4–5 of *Multidimensional Analysis*[^1].

 [^1]: Hart, G. W. (1995).
 Multidimensional Analysis: Algebras and Systems for Science and Engineering.
 Springer-Verlag.